Welcome to Pace!

 This year, out of an abundance of caution and the University’s desire to maintain a safe and healthy environment in response to the COVID-19 pandemic, Orientation will be held virtually with additional portions that will require online completion before your registered Orientation date.

 All new transfer students are required to attend the Orientation program, which will give you the tools to succeed during your first year at Pace and the opportunity to learn more about the place you will call home.

 You’ll learn about various resources, campus expectations, and our dynamic Pace Community.

-*Pre-Orientation modules will be available by late June and must be completed before your registered Orientation date.
+*Pre-Orientation modules are available now and must be completed before your registered Orientation date.

 - Live Orientation Sessions